 As a manufacturing company, you likely have a large number of products, including personalized products, that vary in price depending on the customer and segment.
 Plus, you’ll want to offer personalized product suggestions to prospective customers to help increase conversions.

-With an ecommerce platform, you can cover both of these bases, syncing your entire catalogue to your website and configuring prices as needed.
+With an ecommerce platform, you can cover both of these bases, syncing your entire catalog to your website and configuring prices as needed.

-BigCommerce, for example, is built for big catalogues.
+BigCommerce, for example, is built for big catalogs.
 In fact, merchants can add up to 600 SKUs per product — compared to the 100 SKUs per product cap of Shopify/Shopify Plus.

-Plus, our platform makes it easy for hybrid businesses with both B2C and B2B customers to offer different price lists or catalogues to customer groups.
+Plus, our platform makes it easy for hybrid businesses with both B2C and B2B customers to offer different price lists or catalogs to customer groups.

 With full access to customer data, you can employ an array of ecommerce analytics solutions to boost CX and increase sales: